 The awards are issued by the Spanish Sports Council and recognize exceptional athletic performance, and also recognize individuals or entities who have made a significant contribution to the promotion of sport.

 Letizia also premiered a pair of large teardrop earrings featuring yellow and green gemstones.
-Their origin is currently unknown.
+They are by Mexican born jeweler Daniel Espinosa.

 The professional elegance of today's outfit was consistent with Letizia's previous sartorial choices for this event, however it topped the contemporary scale compared to her past looks.